-Budgeted cost: £ 86443
+Budgeted cost: £ 88943

 Activity Evidence that supports this approach Challenge number(s) addressed Interventions inc KS1, KS2 & Phonics Regular one to one or small group planned interventions by trained staff are effective in raising the progress of pupils in reading, maths, speaking and listening and writing.
+The EEF has identified that 1 to 1 or small group teaching can add 4+ months progress to a pupils learning.
 Interventions include regular one to one sessions for pupils with specific learning needs; group sessions for pupils just below age related expectations; group pre -teaching activities to prepare pupils for new units of work; monitoring sessions to review pupil progress and productivity.
 A timetable of DFE funded school tutoring sessions within and outside the school day focusing on vulnerable pupils is also in place.
 1, 2, 5 Year 6 SATs support To prepare pupils for their SAT assessments in Year 6, we split the Year 5/6 class over the Spring term into separate year groups so that the Year 5 pupils can focus on the Y5 curriculum whilst the Y6 pupils can focus on the Y6 curriculum and preparation for the assessments.
 This provides ensures a consistency across the classes, ensures that our most vulnerable pupils are sufficiently supported and impacts positively on pupil confidence and resilience and on end of Key Stage standards.
-Outcomes from our SAT support demonstrates the impact on pupil standards.
-1, 2, 5 Additional resources Phonics/Spelling Teaching children to read as well as possible produces advantages for the individual.
+Outcomes from 1, 2, 5 our SAT support demonstrates the impact on pupil standards.
+Additional resources Phonics/Spelling Teaching children to read as well as possible produces advantages for the individual.
 Being unable to read significantly narrows the range of work and life opportunities a person can access.
-Providing a broad range of effective reading resources so that pupils become engaged with reading from the beginning is therefore one of the most important ways to make a difference to their life chances whatever their socio-economic background.
-Our new phonic scheme is demonstrating impact on KS1 standards.
-A redesign of our reading approach across KS2 support pupil engagement with literacy and reading for pleasure.
-1, 2, 4, 5 Liaison with outside agencies supporting specific needs Engagement with specialist services or agencies ensures that provision for our most vulnerable pupils is based on the best professional advice ensuring that they receive bespoke support and guidance.
+Providing a broad range of effective reading resources and where required additional support so that pupils become engaged with reading from the beginning is therefore one of the most important ways to make a difference to their life chances whatever their socioeconomic background.
+Our phonic scheme is demonstrating impact on KS1 standards.
+A redesign of our reading approach across KS2 supports pupil engagement with literacy and reading for pleasure.
+The EEF identifies that phonic teaching has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds 1, 2, 4, 5 Liaison with outside agencies supporting specific needs Engagement with specialist services or agencies ensures that provision for our most vulnerable pupils is based on the best professional advice ensuring that they receive bespoke support and guidance.
 1, 2, 3, 4